gxelab/psite/README.md

 ---------------------------------------

-#### Cite
+#### Other information
+Please use the [issues](https://github.com/gxelab/psite/issues) panel for questions related to PSite, bug reports or feauture fequests.

-Please cite PSite with the zenodo doi for the moment:
+Please cite PSite with the zenodo doi if you find it helpful:
 > Yue Chang, Tianyu Lei, Hong Zhang, 2022, [10.5281/zenodo.7046270](https://doi.org/10.5281/zenodo.7046270).

-Please use the [issues](https://github.com/gxelab/psite/issues) panel for questions related to PSite or bug reports.